-People love the experience of camping on the playa.
-It is dispersed camping and they always recommend camping on the edge of it.
+People love the camping experience on the playa.
+It is dispersed camping and they recommend camping on the edge of it instead of the center.
 The vast open space means there is little protection from the wind and any moisture can turn it into sticky mud you can’t get out of.
 Plus, people drive recklessly in the middle of the playa and they may not see you.
 There are also camp and RV sites available at Alvord Hot Springs.

 If you’re looking for a unique experience, check out the MASH (Mobile Alvord Sleeping Huts) units at Alvord Hot Springs.
-We hope to do this next time we’re in the area.
+We got to peek inside but hope to do this next time we visit.
 They will keep you protected from the wind, and you’ll be within walking distance from the desert and hot spring pools.

 - Fill up on gas before heading to the desert.
 There are year-round gas stations in Burns and Fields, Oregon.
 There is also a gas station in Frenchglen that is only open during the summer.

-- If you plan on being in the area for a while, bring some full gasoline canisters.
+- Bring some full gasoline canisters especially if you plan on being in the area for a while

 - There isn’t much cell reception out here.
 Be prepared with printed or screen grabbed directions.
 Strangely enough the dirt road parallel to the desert had cell service with verizon, and it’s probably the most signal we got on our Eastern Oregon road trip.

 - Check the weather!
 Rain can make the roads so sticky that even four-wheel drive vehicles will get stuck.

 - Be respectful of your neighbors.
 There is a lot of private land surrounding the desert.